 “As the recovery progresses, we fully expect lower-rated asset classes to benefit and we will be constantly evaluating relative value to determine whether reallocations are merited.”

 As discussed by our CIO Ken Leech in his 2Q20 Market & Strategy Update webcast, given displaced valuations and changing fundamentals, the Firm has updated its asset allocation in many strategies to reflect this updated prioritization of opportunities.
-For example, Western Asset is somewhat less potively disposed toward EM, which is more vulnerable to ongoing growth challenges, in favor of IG credit.
+For example, Western Asset has reduced EM foreign currency positioning, which is more vulnerable to ongoing growth challenges, in favor of IG credit.
 As the recovery progresses, we fully expect lower-rated asset classes to benefit and we will be constantly evaluating relative value to determine whether reallocations are merited.

 Risks to the Recovery